-SECTION 2.
+Section 3.
 Disclosure of Information.

-- (A) General Provisions.
-This Agreement governs the Issuer's and the Board's obligations with respect to information to be made public. - (B) Information Provided to the Public.
-Except to the extent this Agreement is modified or otherwise altered in accordance with Section 3 hereof, the Issuer and the Board shall make or cause to be made public the information set forth in subsections (1), (2), and (3) below: - (1) Annual Financial Information and Operating Data.
-Annual Financial Information and Operating Data at least annually not later than 270 days following the end of each fiscal year beginning with fiscal year ended June 30, 2021 and continuing with each fiscal year thereafter, for which the information is provided. - (2) Events Notices.
-Notice of the occurrence of an Event, in a timely manner, within ten business days of the occurrence of the Event. - (3) Failure to Provide Annual Financial Information.
-In a timely manner, notice of the failure of the Issuer or the Board to provide the Annual Financial Information and Operating Data by the date required herein.
+- (A) Information Provided to the Public.
+Except to the extent this Certificate is modified or otherwise altered in accordance with Section 4 hereof, the Issuer shall make, or shall cause the Disclosure Agent to make, public the information set forth in subsections (1), (2), and (3) below: - (1) Annual Financial Information and Operating Data.
+Annual Financial Information and Operating Data at least annually not later than 270 days after the end of the fiscal year ending June 30, commencing with the fiscal year ending June 30, 2022, and continuing with each fiscal year thereafter.
+If the Disclosure Agent is an entity or person other than the Board or the Issuer, then the Board shall provide the Annual Financial Information to the Disclosure Agent not later than fifteen Business Days prior to the disclosure date referenced above.
+The Annual Financial Information may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information; provided that the audited financial statements of the Board may be submitted separately from the balance of the Annual Financial Information.

+- (2) Events Notices.
+Notice of the occurrence of an Event, in a timely manner, not in excess of ten business days after the occurrence of the Event. - (3) Failure to Provide Annual Financial Information or Operating Data.
+Notice of the failure of Board or the Issuer to provide the Annual Financial Information or Operating Data by the date required herein.

-(C) Information Provided to Public.
+(B) Information Provided to Public.